 This is our story.

-Caitlyn was a beautiful, kind and funny young lady.
-As a child, she was the 4th in line enjoying the life of a typical little girl.
-She loved anything pink or animal print, playing dress-up and jumping on the trampoline.
+Caitlyn was a beautiful, kind, and funny young lady.
+As a child, she was the 4th in a family of 5 kids enjoying the life of a typical little girl.
+She loved anything pink or animal print, playing dress-up, and jumping on the trampoline.
 She was also very athletic, tough as nails, and extremely competitive.
 She had a kind heart - always taking up for the underdog, bringing stray animals home, and handing over her paycheck to co-workers who needed the money.
 Her siblings called her "fish face" (nobody knows why!), and Billy and I affectionately called her "Katie - lady - lou."

-She played several sports but by 8th grade decided to focus on her favorite - soccer.
+Caitlyn played several sports but by 8th grade decided to focus on her favorite, soccer.
 She played on her school and travel teams, racking up several MVPs along the way.
 She played with agility, speed, and reckless abandon.
 Unfortunately, she also played with constant back pain.
-The doctors told us she had the back of an 80 year old.
+The doctors told us she had the back of an 80-year-old.
 Surgery was not an option, so we tried other alternatives that included physical rehab, steroid injections, chiropractic procedures, reflexology, acupuncture, and simply not playing.
 Nothing helped.
-The doctors decided to prescribe her heroin.
-They called it OxyContin.
+The doctors decided to prescribe her heroin, but they called it OxyContin.
 During a game in high school, she went up for a header and came down on the defender's head, knocking out her front teeth and breaking her nose.
-Surgery and 9 root canals later, she was once again prescribed heroin - this time disguised as Percocet.
+Surgery and 9 root canals later, she was once again prescribed heroin, this time disguised as Percocet.
 About a year later she went to the hospital because of kidney stones and left the ER with more heroin, now labeled Dilaudid.

-Before we knew it, Caitlyn had become dependent on the painkillers.
+Before we knew it, Caitlyn had become dependent on painkillers.

 Then, on a bright, sunny, spring morning, a detective knocked on our door delivering the worst news a parent could get.
-Caitlyn was dead.
-She had died from a heroin overdose.
+Caitlyn was dead, she had died from a heroin overdose.
 Alone, in a locked bathroom of the sober living house.
 Our sweet, precious Caitlyn was gone.
 I had just seen her that day.
 We had taken her daughter to the playground, gone to lunch, and then dropped her off at work.
 She called me that night after she got back to the house.
 She was tired and her back was hurting.
 She had read something on Facebook that upset her.
 I advised her to get off FB and to go soak in the tub.
 I would pick her up the next morning at 10 for a counseling appointment.
-We said our good nights.
-Never, ever, in a million years thinking it would be our last good night.
-Our final goodbye.
+We said our goodnights.
+Never, in a million years, thinking it would be our last good night, our final goodbye.